cern-cta/CTA/continuousintegration/orchestration/README.md

   * One EOS mgm.
   * One EOS fst.
   * One EOS mq.
-  * The cta command-line tool to be run by the EOS workflow engine to communicate with the CTA front end.
   * The EOS Simple Shared Secret (SSS) to be used by the EOS mgm and EOS fst to authenticate each other.
   * The CTA SSS to be used by the cta command-line tool to authenticate itself and therefore the EOS instance with the CTA front end.
   * The tape server SSS to be used by the EOS mgm to authenticate file transfer requests from the tape servers.